GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 Mercator does enlarge areas farther from the equator, but at least this distortion is the same horizontally and vertically.
 And it's trivial to calculate a scale factor to correct measurements (See also: https://en.wikipedia.org/wiki/Mercator_projection#Scale_factor).
 The only time the distortion is problematic is when viewing a global-scale map with a range of different scale factors, but most maps are not global-scale and there are plenty of better projections to use for this case.

-## Coordinate systems: My dataset is not located where it should be!
+## Coordinate systems: My dataset is not located where it should be! <a id="coordinate-systems-my-dataset-is-not-located-where-it-should-be"></a>
 Your dataset probably has the wrong coordinate system.
 This is the more general case of the previous problem.
 This can happen if the coordinate system is missing altogether, in which case GIS software often assumes that it is the same coordinate system as a previously loaded dataset, or the coordinate system set in the "project" or "map document".

 __Solution:__